 - Lapies: These are formed when most of the limestone is taken away by the pits and trenches and leaving the surface extremely irregular with a maze of points, grooves, and ridges or lapies.

 - Stalactites: It is a column of pure limestone with different diameters hanging from the roof of a cave-like icicle.
 The stalactites are broad at their base and taper towards the free ends.

 - Stalagmites: It is a column of pure limestone with different diameters formed on the floor or rising up from the floor of a cave.

-- Pillars and columns: These are formed by the fusion of stalagmite and stalactites.
+- Pillars and columns: These are formed by the fusion of stalagmites and stalactites.

 - A lake of water can be seen quite often within the cirques after the glacier disappears.
 Such lakes are called cirque or tarn lakes.

-- Glacial Valley/ Through: These are through like U-shaped having broad floors and relatively smooth and steep sides.
+Glacial Valley/ Through: These are through U-shaped having broad floors and relatively smooth and steep sides.